jrdmose/MS_Transports_RL/README.md

 ### Guide for folders:

-- MoM : Minutes of meeting of the weekly talks
-- References : Important references

-- Data: Network and demand files needed for SUMO simulations
 - Scripts: Any script is needed to run the simulation.
+Also a couple of examples of how to run the code
 - Report
 - Videos: Recordings of an evaluation episode in split screen: DDQN agent vs benchmark policy